Sparse regularization of inverse problems by operator-adapted frame thresholding: Abstract

 \section{Abstract}

-We analyze sparse frame based regularization of inverse problems by means of a biorthogonal frame decomposition (BFD) for the forward operator, which generalizes the SVD.
-The BFD allows to define a non-iterative (direct) frame thresholding approach which we show to provide a convergent regularization method with linear convergence rates.
+We analyze sparse frame based regularization of inverse problems by means of a diagonal frame decomposition (DFD) for the forward operator, which generalizes the SVD.
+The DFD allows to define a non-iterative (direct) operator-adapted frame thresholding approach which we show to provide a convergent regularization method with linear convergence rates.
 These results will be compared to the well-known analysis and synthesis variants of sparse $\ell^1$-regularization which are usually implemented thorough iterative schemes.
-If the frame is a basis (non-redundant case), the three versions of sparse regularization, namely synthesis and analysis variants of $\ell^1$-regularization as well as the BFD thresholding are equivalent.
+If the frame is a basis (non-redundant case), the three versions of sparse regularization, namely synthesis and analysis variants of $\ell^1$-regularization as well as the DFD thresholding are equivalent.
 However, in the redundant case, those three approaches are pairwise different.